gabriel-pimentel/gabriel-pimentel/README.md

 ## 👋 Hello, World!

 - 🤓 My name is Gabriel Pimentel
-- 🔭 I work at Ipojuca City Hall as an IT Support
+- 🔭 I'm currently working at Ipojuca City Hall as an IT Support
 - 📚 I'm a computer scientist student from Universidade Federal Rural de Pernambuco

 ## 🧰 Toolbox